J-Go Tech The Tanker – A high output and large capacity power bank

 The J-Go Tech Tanker is a great value high output, large capacity power bank.
-With a handheld Switch you can get by as well with a 30W power bank.
-But if you have a laptop this will serve both better.
+Well suited for powering a laptop and other devices on the go.
 Its competitors offer lower output, less capacity, or a higher price.
 While the power bank is made in China the company is based in the U.S.

 Enjoyed this review?
 Sign up for the Switch Chargers newsletter and get updates on future reviews and Nintendo Switch related deals.